fluid-lab/gamepad-navigator/docs/components/inputMapper.md

 - `invert {Boolean}` Whether the thumbstick direction for zoom should be in opposite order (see below).
 - Returns: Nothing.

-Sends a message to the `messageListener` component present in the background script to change the size of current browser window according to the direction the thumbstick is pressed.
+Sends a message to the `messageListener` component present in the background script to change the size of the current browser window according to the direction the thumbstick is pressed.
 For example, left on the horizontal axis and upward on the vertical axis of a thumbstick should restore the current browser window size.
 Pressing the thumbstick in opposite direction should maximize the current browser window.